 Put the bowl you want to use to whip the cream, and the beaters from a handheld mixer (or stand mixer, or balloon whisk if making by hand) in the refrigerator to chill.

 Pour the gelatin into a small cup then add the 2 Tb of cold water.
 Let the gelatin and water rest on the counter.

 Prepare an ice bath in a large mixing bowl.
 Take a large bowl and partially fill it with ice cubes and cold water.
 Make sure your second mixing bowl can fit inside and rest in the ice bath.
 Set aside.

 In a small saucepan add the lemon zest, lemon juice and 3/4 cup (152 g) sugar.
 Turn on the heat to medium high and stir until the sugar is dissolved and comes to a boil.
 Add the gelatin and stir until it has dissolved.
 Turn off the heat and pour the mixture into a large mixing bowl.

 Pour the egg whites into a bowl of an electric stand mixer, (or a large bowl if using a handheld mixer.)
 Add salt and cream of tartar to the egg whites and whip the egg whites on high speed until they hold soft peaks.
-Lower the speed slightly and slowly add the remaining 1/4 cup (50 g) sugar- 1 Tb at a time, (so you do not deflate the whipped egg whites.)
+Lower the speed slightly, then slowly add the remaining 1/4 cup (50 g) sugar- 1 Tb at a time, so you do not deflate the whipped egg whites.
 Bring the speed back up to high and whip the egg whites until the whites just hold a shape.
 The whites will look stiff but will not look dry.
 Set aside.
 See video in post about whipping and folding egg whites.